P13: Story Mastery - Edit Well

 ✅ Intentional Framing, Not Faking

-Life is nonlinear.
-It’s messy and full of contradictions.
-Mastering your story doesn’t mean sanitizing the chaos or pretending it’s simple.
+Life in Randomia is nonlinear, messy, and full of contradictions.
+Story mastery doesn’t sanitize the chaos or pretend it’s simple.
+It frames it with meaning and momentum.

 ✅ A Tool for Antifragility, Not Just Creativity